An excerpt from Marginal Eyes, Chapter 5:

 “Yeah, look at that,” I replied flatly, pretending to turn my attention back to the game.
 Something about ignoring such a comment or question once—as if it were only a blip on someone’s radar, a flicker of meaningless mental activity that would disappear if I just let it go—helped me navigate incidents such as this.
 After all, if I had to fight every battle placed before me, I would have been in trouble long ago with my own father, not to mention these new peers.
 Not until my later teen years did I start to stand up for myself when someone made a comment that seemed to target me or my ethnicity.

-Even though it was a crisp day, the two of us decided to head downtown after leaving the game.
-We were walking on the side of Main Street nearest the park and gazebo when he nudged me with his elbow and motioned furtively across the street.
+I didn’t take either my young friend’s comment or my one-time dismissal of my own mother too seriously, and I managed to get through the rest of the game without incident.
+Even though it was a crisp fall day, my friend and I headed to downtown Chesterton to walk around after the game.
+We were wandering on the side of Main Street nearest the park and gazebo when he nudged me with his elbow and motioned furtively across the street.

 “That’s my mom.
 See you later!”
-I said, as I looked both ways and sprinted across the street to meet her.
+I said, as I looked both ways and sprinted across the street.
 I didn’t turn back to see the expression on his face.
-It was too uncomfortable … I had lost a precious social connection but perhaps saved my soul for a day.
-I was though still as torn as ever about what to do with this new life.
+I didn’t want to.

 The only time I recall seeing that boy again was in passing as he walked by with a group of kids in a hallway at school.
 He looked at me with some sort of remorseful wince on his face, but he didn’t acknowledge my presence.
 I had lost a rare social connection, but perhaps I had saved my soul for a day.
 In any case, I was as torn as ever about what to do with my social life in this place.